69th Street Transit Center

-69th Street Transit Center is a SEPTA terminal in the Terminal Square area of Upper Darby Township, Pennsylvania.
+69th Street Transit Center, formerly known as 69th Street Transportation Center, is a SEPTA terminal in the Terminal Square area of Upper Darby Township, Pennsylvania.
 It serves the SEPTA Metro L, M, D, and multiple SEPTA bus routes.
 It is located at the end of 69th Street, a major retail corridor in Upper Darby Township across Market Street (Route 3) from the Tower Theater.

 69th Street is the second-busiest SEPTA transfer point, after its 15th Street/City Hall station, serving 35,000 passengers daily during the week.

 History

 20th century

 69th Street is one of the original Market Street Elevated stations built by the Philadelphia Rapid Transit Company; the line opened for service on March 4, 1907, running between the 69th Street and stations.
 The same year, on May 22, the Philadelphia and Western Railroad opened the first segment of what is now the Norristown High-Speed Line, running from 69th Street to a farm on Sugartown Road in Strafford.
 By 1931, the P&W was operating Bullet electric multiple units between 69th Street and Norristown Transportation Center.

 The Great Hall station house, which opened in 1907 with the Market Street Elevated, was a catalyst for nearby development in Upper Darby, considered to be one of the earliest examples of transit-oriented development.

 The Media–Sharon Hill Line (routes 101 and 102) opened slightly earlier, having begun service to Sharon Hill in March 1906 and to Media in March 1913.
 The lines were operated by the Philadelphia and West Chester Traction Company.

 In 1954, the Media, Sharon Hill, and Norristown lines were purchased by the Philadelphia Suburban Transportation Company (PSTC), also known as Red Arrow Lines.
 PSTC merged into SEPTA in 1970, unifying all services in the station under a single operator for the first time on January 29.

+A train crash occurred here on August 23, 1986, injuring 44 and killing 1.